SnehaBasyal/Experiment-08-Encoders-and-decoders-/README.md

 ![image](https://user-images.githubusercontent.com/36288975/171543740-68403b82-aa93-4c98-9343-f32b14885a2e.png)
-## Figure -02 3 to 8 Encoder implenentation

  ### Decoders
 A decoder does the opposite job of an encoder.
 It is a combinational circuit that converts n lines of input into 2n lines of output.